samartzidis/NanoBot/docs/README.md

     wifi.powersave = 2
     ```
 5. Reboot.
-6. You can now connect the *Anker PowerConf S330* speakerphone device to the USB port and use the `alsamixer` command to check if it is detected and if everything looks right.
-You can also adjust the S330 mic sensitivity to about 80%.
+6. You can now connect the USB sound card the USB port and use the `alsamixer` command to check if it is detected and if everything looks right.
+You should also adjust the mic sensitivity.
 7. Install the .NET 8 platform in the `/opt/dotnet8` directory, by following the official installation guides for the Raspberry Pi (e.g. https://learn.microsoft.com/en-us/dotnet/iot/deployment).
 Also set the following in the bottom of your of `/etc/profile`:
    ```
    export DOTNET_ROOT=/opt/dotnet8